ni/niveristand-communications-bus-template/Docs/User Guide.md

 Not all of these will be needed for a given protocol, nor is a custom device limited to this list.
 The final design and number of **Execution Unit** classes is the responsibility of the custom device author and may be implemented by analyzing any number of factors specific to the bus.

-The **Execution Unit** does not need to define whether it executes inline or asychronous to the PCL.
+The **Execution Unit** does not need to define whether it executes inline with or asychronous to the PCL.
 That is determined by the **Execution Unit Factory**.

 ##### Implementing an Execution Unit